achardon/brewery-hop/NOTES.md

     ],

 # Outstanding questions:
+TO DO: there is a lot rendering happening with breweries because all reviews are being fetched before needing them.
+Need to change to only fetch when user wants to see them!

 How to use state to get user in the components I need.
 Do I need to run a useEffect to get user in every component?
 Is this more efficient (using redux) than just running the useEffect once and passing the user to each component?

 Upon log in, it doesn't immediately update in the navbar... how do I make sure the navbar re-renders?
 I tried doing a useSelector within the useEffect to access state but that is not allowed.